 National Recreation and Park Association Gold Medal winner, 1967 and 1985

-Starburst Awards for excellence in use of Colorado Lottery proceeds in 1997 for Secrest Youth Center and Park; 1998 for Pioneer Park; 1999 for the Indian Tree Golf Club; 2002 for Secrest Outdoor Pool; and 2004 for the Bright and Brown Trail.
+Starburst Awards for excellence in use of Colorado Lottery proceeds in 1997 for Secrest Youth Center and Park; 1998 for Pioneer Park; 1999 for the Indian Tree Golf Club; 2002 for Secrest Outdoor Swimming Pool; and 2004 for the Bright and Brown Trail.
 2011 Colorado Special District Association’s Annual Collaboration Award